GusSampaio/applying-transfer-learning-to-CNNs/README.md

 Contribuições são bem-vindas!
 Se você identificar melhorias, problemas ou tiver sugestões, sinta-se à vontade para contribuir para este projeto.

 # Applying Transfer Learning to Neural Networks

-## Objective - Description in Portuguese 🇧🇷
+## Objective - Description in English 🇺🇸
 The project presents a case study focused on two Convolutional Neural Networks (CNNs) intended for image classification, addressing different construction strategies.
 One of the CNNs is developed entirely "from scratch", while the second adopts Transfer Learning, taking advantage of a pre-trained network.
 The goal is to create effective models for classifying images of cats and dogs.

 ##Overview